GoCarrot/terraform-aws-deployomat/README.md

 ### Running Deploys

 Deployomat is intended to be used by assuming the role configured by the deployer_role module and then starting the deploy_sfn AWS Step Functions state machine.
-The minimal input is a JSON document containing AccountName, ServiceName, and AmiId keys.
-For example, using the aws cli, `aws stepfunctions start-execution --state-machine-arn <DEPLOY_SFN_ARN> --input '{"AccountName":"workload-dev-0001", "ServiceName":"example", "AmiId": "ami-xxxx"}'`
+The minimal input is a JSON document containing AccountCanonicalSlug, ServiceName, and AmiId keys.
+For example, using the aws cli, `aws stepfunctions start-execution --state-machine-arn <DEPLOY_SFN_ARN> --input '{"AccountCanonicalSlug":"workload-dev-0001", "ServiceName":"example", "AmiId": "ami-xxxx"}'`

 Additional deploy options may be configured under a `DeployConfig` in the input.
 The following parameters are supported
 - `DeployConfig.BakeTime` controls how long Deployomat will pause after a deploy is complete before tearing down the previous deploy in seconds.
 The default is 60.